 - With guidance and approval from the Advisory Committee, you will enroll in a total of 10 credit hours of course work related to your field of research (5 credits in each the first and in the second semester).
 In addition, you will complete an approved list of readings in your main and corollary study fields.
 All SJD candidates must be in residence in Chicago.

 - You will enroll in the SJD Colloquium and will give one presentation during the first year that and another prior to graduation.
 The oral presentations require a passing grades.

 - You must complete an oral examination at the end of the first year.
 If you pass the exam, the Advisory Committee will approve your continuation in the program.

 Year 2 & 3

 - You must register for the dissertation course for each term and regularly coordinate your progress with your advisor.
 You will continue to meet, either in person or remotely, with your Advisory Committee twice a year.
 Within three years of enrollment, you must submit a final doctoral dissertation for review and approval to the Chair of your Advisory Committee.

 - You must provide an oral defense of your dissertation before the Advisory Committee.
 Upon approval, the Advisory Committee will forward your dissertation to the SJD Committee and to the full faculty of the School of Law for final approvals.

-EligibilityTo be eligible to apply, you must have a first law degree (Juris Doctor or equivalent) and an LLM. from an U.S. accredited law school.
-Strong preference will be given to graduates from Loyola’s LLM programs.
+EligibilityTo be eligible for admission, you must have a first law degree (Juris Doctor or equivalent) and an LLM Degree from Loyola University Chicago.

 - April 1: Fall Application Deadline